arturgomes/circus2csp/README.md

 # CHANGELOG

 ##
+New version 0.7b - September 2017

+I've removed all the unused files from JAZA and also fixed the migration to GHC 7.10.
+Now we don't get those weird messages of "No instance for (Applicative ...)".
+##
+New version 0.6b - September 2017

+Now every variable in the AST has a third field, its type.
+The translator will be in charge of filling all those fields with the respective type of the variable.
+Moreover, now we have a correct implementation of the multiple bindings since the Circus specification.
+What it was doing before was to translate into CSP with the definitions being made directly into the CSP text.
+Now it comes from the AST and the mapping functions.

+##
 New version 0.5
 Now that we can load the files without the extension .tex, we produce two other files : .hc and .csp on the same folder of the .tex file: